Chris-Struckman17/3308-Project/README.md

 Title: SoundStorm

-Description (Some of our ideas): A simple game. (looked at the monopoly code, didn't look too bad to program actually.)
-Some sort of iphone app (If we wanted to go down that road)[iphone app, swift language].
-Some sort of audio application, plays music and other cool stuff (I sort of know how to program those as of now using JUCE) [c++], A webpage that takes an audio file and plays it along with visuals that repsond to the frequency of the sound.
-A simple, mp3 player application with audio filters and visualizer capabilities.
-A chrome extention that gives soundcloud many needed features such as queuing, sorting, visualization, access to local files (like spotify).
+A chrome extention that gives soundcloud many needed features such as queuing, sorting, visualization, access to local files (like spotify). (this has been changed to be a website)

 Vision Statement: "Music Made Better" Our extention is a modification of the Soundcloud api that makes listening to music easier.
 Queuing songs is now possible to form temporary playlists with ease.
 Local files are now playable from soundcloud.
  As a music enthusiast I want complete control of my songs so that I can optimize my audio listening experience.